SteveKChiu/CoreDataMonk/README.md

         updateOrder: UpdateOrder = .Default) throws
 ````

-The `updateTarget` specify what is the parent context of `CoreDataTransaction`, the default is `.MainContext`.
+The `updateTarget` specify what is the parent context of `CoreDataUpdateContext`, the default is `.MainContext`.
 Now we only need to change it to `.RootContext(autoMerge: true)` to have it connect to ROOT with auto merge, then we are done.

 ````swift